microsoft/superbenchmark/README.md

 ### Contributing principles

 SuperBenchmark is an open-source project.
 Your participation and contribution are highly appreciated.
-There are several important things you should know before contributing to this project:
+There are several important things you need know before contributing to this project:

-#### What's content can be added to SuperBenchmark
+#### What content can be added to SuperBenchmark

 1. Bug fixes for existing features.
 2. New features for benchmark module (micro-benchmark, model-benchmark, etc.)